 - Increase the document’s font size

 Note: The option to exclude quoted text from checking is available only in the Grammarly Editor.
-This setting will deactivate all suggestions on quoted text, but Grammarly will still check this text for plagiarism.
+This setting will deactivate all suggestions on text inside quotes, but Grammarly will still check this text for plagiarism.